November to Remember

-November to Remember (commonly abbreviated to N2R) was a professional wrestling event produced by Extreme Championship Wrestling (ECW).
+November to Remember (commonly abbreviated to N2R) was a professional wrestling event produced by Eastern/Extreme Championship Wrestling (ECW).
 It was held during the month of November from 1993 to 2000.
 Starting with the 1997 edition the event was broadcast on pay-per-view (PPV).
-The event was considered to be ECW's flagship supercard.
+The event was considered to be ECW's flagship supercard, and was typically promoted every year with a video package set to Guns N' Roses's "November Rain".
 The rights to the event now belong to World Wrestling Entertainment (WWE).